Have you ever added up all the time you’ve spent Christmas shopping over the years? (On second thoughts, maybe don’t!)

 It’s time for some online shopping.
-As you’re likely still in the ideas stage, start by looking at websites dedicated to gifts.
-For example, notonthehighstreet.com, buyagift.com, firebox.com or prezzybox.com.
+As you’re probably still in the ideas stage, start by looking at websites dedicated to gifts, such as notonthehighstreet.com, buyagift.com, firebox.com or prezzybox.com.

 These websites often categorise their gifts, so work through your list, ticking the appropriate boxes on the site.
 For example, gifts for him, age 30-40, under £50.

 Scroll through and make a note of any inspired ideas, and save the links to any gifts you particularly like under the giftee’s name.

 Then go through your Christmas gift list again, looking at websites dedicated to your idea – so perhaps a garden centre site for mum or just pop it into the search engine of amazon.com, for example.
 Again, save links to anything you like the look of under the giftee’s name.

 For inspiration, some great gift ideas include the Oral-B 9000s Electric Toothbrush for gadget lovers, a Braun shaver or trimmer for hubby, and any woman in your life will love a new pot of their favourite Olay moisturiser.